-7 OR MORE LEVEL 1 Elem entary Middle OFFENSES MINIMUM MAXIMUM MINIMUM MAXIMUM Level 3.7 1 st Violation Short Term Out- of- School Suspension for five (5) days School Suspension for Short Term Out-of- School Suspension for ten (10) days 3 rd Violation (10) days Requires a Disciplinary Hearing.
+7 OR MORE LEVEL 1 Eleme entary Middle OFFENSES MINIMUM MAXIMUM MINIMUM MAXIMUM Level 3.7 1 st Violation Short Term Out- of- School Suspension for five (5) days School Suspension for Short Term Out-of- School Suspension for ten (10) days 3 rd Violation Short Term Out-of-Sch (10) days Requires a Disciplinary Hearing.
 Expulsion for 6 weeks (about 1 and a half months) and referral to the alternative school.
 Requires a Disciplinary Hearing.
 Expulsion for 9 weeks (about 2 months) and referral to the alternative school.
-Combination of local intervention I is, supports, and discipl inary response may be ap propriate.
+Combination of local intervention ons, supports, and discipl inary response may be ap propriate.